Japan National Route 390

 National Route 390 (国道390号, Kokudō Sanbyaku kyu-jū-gō) is both the southernmost and westernmost of the national highways of Japan.
-It connects Ishigaki, Okinawa on Ishigaki Island, to Miyako-jima, and Naha, Okinawa on Okinawa Island in Japan.
+It connects Ishigaki, Okinawa on Ishigaki Island, to Miyako-jima, and Naha on Okinawa Island in Japan.
 Spanning the three islands by ferry, the highway has a total length of 58.2 km on land and 552.2 km when maritime distance is added.

 Route description

 National Route 390 features the 730 Intersection in Ishigaki, a monument to the day when traffic in Okinawa Prefecture was reverted from driving on the right-hand side of the road to the left after the United States relinquished control over the prefecture to Japan following the 1971 Okinawa Reversion Agreement.